geofffranks/spruce/README.md

 Spruce is now available via Homebrew, just `brew tap starkandwayne/cf; brew install spruce`

-Alternatively,  ou can download a [prebuilt binaries for 64-bit Linux, or Mac OS X](https://github.com/geofffranks/spruce/releases/), or you can install via `go get` (provided you have installed go):
+Alternatively,  you can download a [prebuilt binaries for 64-bit Linux, or Mac OS X](https://github.com/geofffranks/spruce/releases/), or you can install via `go get` (provided you have installed go):

 ```